jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 #### Debian And Ubuntu Linux

-Using jellyfin-ffmpeg with Intel Quick Sync requires additional Intel media driver packages.

-Besides that you only need to install the OpenCL runtime and configure the the permission of `jellyfin` user.
+The `jellyfin-ffmpeg5` deb package comes with all necessary user mode Intel media drivers except OpenCL (see below).

 :::note